jkmdev/hot-boards/README.md

 # Hot Boards

-A forum like reddit where posts and comments are scored, but on different criteria beyond upvotes and downvotes.
+A forum like reddit or Hackernews where posts and comments are scored, but on different criteria beyond upvotes and downvotes.

 ## Getting Started